mcrook250/docker-kms-gui/README.md

 * Use Let’s Encrypt DNS-01 challenge to obtain valid SSL certificates for your services

 # ElevenNotes™️
 This image is provided to you at your own risk.
 Always make backups before updating an image to a different version.
 Check the [releases](https://github.com/11notes/docker-kms-gui/releases) for breaking changes.
 If you have any problems with using this image simply raise an [issue](https://github.com/11notes/docker-kms-gui/issues), thanks.
-You can find all my repositories on [github](https://github.com/11notes?tab=repositories).
+If you have a question or inputs please create a new [discussion](https://github.com/11notes/docker-kms-gui/discussions) instead of an issue.
+You can find all my other repositories on [github](https://github.com/11notes?tab=repositories).